antonhalim/prework-environment-setup-readme-bk-002-public/README.md

 ### Operating System

-Make sure you are using OSX 10.9 Mavericks.
-To check, click on the  in the menu bar and select "About This Mac" The version should be 10.9.5 or greater.
-If your version of OSX is below 10.9.5, update your Mac through the Mac App Store.
+Make sure you are using OSX 10.10 Yosemite.
+To check, click on the  in the menu bar and select "About This Mac" The version should be 10.10 or greater.
+If your version of OSX is below 10.10, update your Mac through the Mac App Store.

 ### XCode / Command Line Tools / GCC

-Download the Command Line Tools from Apple's developer website, or if you don't have an Apple developer account, you can download the command line tools [here](http://flatiron-school.s3.amazonaws.com/software/command_line_tools_os_x_mavericks_for_xcode__late_october_2013.dmg).
+Download XCode from the Mac App Store.
+Once XCode is downloaded, open it and follow any instructions.
+You should now have the apple commandline tools installed.

 Most OS level programs are written in C or C++.
 These programs must be compiled and interpreted by a C-level compiler.
-The most common compiler for POSIX systems is GCC, or the GNU Compiler Collection.
-On OS 10.8 and below (anything before Mavericks), GCC is part of the command line tools.
+The most common compiler for [POSIX](http://en.wikipedia.org/wiki/POSIX) systems is [GCC](http://en.wikipedia.org/wiki/GNU_Compiler_Collection), or the GNU Compiler Collection.

 To test and see if you installed command line tools correctly, type `gcc` into terminal.